Southcentral Foundation’s leadership understands these are difficult times and continues to closely monitor this dynamic, rapidly evolving situation.

 Part of SCF’s Emergency Management Plan and Pandemic Response includes different levels of operations and staffing based on many factors, including paying attention to guidance from health authorities and local officials.

 - Open via telehealth.

 Quyana Clubhouse is a safe, welcoming place for Alaska Native adults 21 and older with severe and persistent mental illness.
-The day program blends medical services with Alaska Native tradition and structure in a nurturing environment.
+The day program blends integrated behavioral and primary care services with Alaska Native tradition and structured in a nurturing environment.

 In addition to providing a gathering place to meet friends and enjoy meals with friends working through similar issues, the Quyana Clubhouse program offers the following services:

 - Medication management